To start an urban garden, you need the right tools, ideas, and some inspiration. This post is all about that!

 Also Read: 13 Plastic Bottle Vertical Gardening Ideas

 If you crave greenery but have no space, this idea is all you need!
 This unique but easy to DIY pipe garden is an excellent way to grow flowers and veggies in less space.
-For this you will need a PVC pipe, potting mix, plants (of course), and optionally drip irrigation pipeline.
+For this, you will need a PVC pipe, potting mix, plants (of course), and optionally drip irrigation pipeline.
 Here is the full tutorial.
+Check out these tower garden ideas here!

 6. Use Stacked Planters

 Stacked planters will create more area for growing plants.
-Great idea for growing herbs and leafy greens.
-To help you here is the step by step DIY post to create this planter.
+Great idea for growing herbs and leafy greens like spinach.
+For your help, here is the step by step DIY post to create this planter.